Website Poverty Action Lab

 Candidates must have work authorization to work in India.

 How to Apply

 Complete the J-PAL/IPA common application.
-After completing a brief registration, choose the Research job category, then select “Research Associate- Technology-assisted Caregiver Programme – J-PAL South Asia” and include two letters of recommendation, statement of purpose, CV, and transcripts.
+After completing a brief registration, choose the Research job category, then select “Research Intern- Foundations of Learning – J-PAL South Asia” and include resume, cover letter, transcripts, and two recommendation letters.
 Note that applications with incomplete submissions will not be considered.